Choosing a Blue Mountains School

 However, if you need more concrete data to give you definitive information on what Blue Mountains schools are all about, you should look at a school’s Annual Report.
 We have collated the Annual Reports for every Blue Mountains school in the Region and posted it here for you.
 We hope that this resource is a convenient, useful and informative part of your decision making process.

-First, know which Blue Mountains school is in your catchment area
+Know which Blue Mountains school is in your catchment area

 If you choose to send your child to a public school, you will most likely need to attend the one in your catchment area.
 Click on this catchment area link and type in your address to find out which Blue Mountains public school you are in area for.